 In \cite{beyer2019a}, it was established that the initial value problem

-for Fuchsian equations admit solutions under a small initial data assumption provided that the coefficients satisfy certain structural conditions.
+for Fuchsian equations admits solutions under a small initial data assumption provided that the coefficients satisfy certain structural conditions.
 Strictly speaking, the existence results from \cite{beyer2019a} do not apply to the initial value problem for Fuchsian equations of the form \eqref{symivp.1}, that is,

 which are considered in this article due to the presence of the ``background'' fields $w_1$ and $w_2$.
 However, it is not difficult to verify that all of the results of \cite{beyer2019a} still apply.
-Since the modifications needed to adapt the results from \cite{beyer2019a} to the current setting are so straightforward, we will not present them here.
+Since the modifications needed to adapt the results from \cite{beyer2019a} to the current setting are so straightforward, we will only discuss the essential changes below.
 Instead, we will content ourselves with stating the corresponding existence result for the initial value problem \eqref{FuchsianIVPB.1} --\eqref{FuchsianIVPB.2}.
 However, before we state the existence theorem, we first list the coefficient assumptions that the Fuchsian equation \eqref{FuchsianIVPB.1} needs to satisfy.